neeru24/neeru24/README.md

 <h2 >👩‍💻About me : </h2>
 Hello, I'm Neeru, currently a 2nd-year Computer Science student at CT University.

-My journey is fueled by a passion for web development 🌐 and a commitment to learn Data Structures and Algorithms (DSA) 📊.
+✨My journey is fueled by a passion for web development 🌐 and a commitment to learn Data Structures and Algorithms (DSA) 📊.

 🌐 Enhancing my proficiency in HTML/CSS and JavaScript, I'm passionate about crafting innovative projects that make a difference. 💻🚀